circleci/circleci-docs/jekyll/_cci2/aws.md

 After the build containers start and complete downloading of images, the first build should begin immediately.

-If there are no updates after about 15 minutes and you have clicked the Refresh button, contact [CircleCI Enterprise support](mailto:enterprise-support@circleci.com) for assistance.
+If there are no updates after about 15 minutes and you have clicked the Refresh button, contact [CircleCI support](mailto:enterprise-support@circleci.com) for assistance.